pingidentity/pingidentity-devops-getting-started/docs/reference/addMOTD.md

+---
+title: Adding a Message of the Day (MOTD)
+---
 # Adding a MOTD

 You can create a message of the day (MOTD) JSON file to be used to provide an MOTD file to our product containers when they start.